Guter-Mensch/el-sounder/README.md

 - search for  "installer"
   or go on this link : https://github.com/Guter-Mensch/el-sounder/releases/tag/Installer
 - downlaod the .exe and start it
+- for more infos or question as well bugreports come on my discord : https://discord.gg/ed43SVr4YR
 - done !

 by Guter Mensch — unsigned build, no code-signing certificate yet.